what is a postpartum doula?

 Lactation Education sessions can be scheduled separate from her doula services.

 Mary’s passion for this work comes from a belief that children and families are the cornerstone of all human communities, and they deserve to be nurtured and treated with reverence.
 After years of working mostly with families with children of toddler ages and on, she noticed a pattern - parents were trying to care for their children from a state of compounded stress that began at their child’s birth.
 She was inspired to support families at the beginning of their journey together.
 Mary experiences childcare as a joyful responsibility, and her goal is to show the parents she works with how to experience the same.

 Mary was born and raised in West Seattle.
 She is an AmeriCorps and University of Oregon alumna.
 She has over a decade of experience caring for children as both a teacher and a nanny.
 Mary has taught in preschools and early education centers with various teaching philosophies (including Reggio Emilia and The World at Their Fingertips).
 She is grateful for the meaningful relationships she has built with children and parents along the way.

 Mary received her Postpartum Doula training and Lactation Educator certification through Bastyr University.
-She is a NAPS (Northwest Association for Postpartum Support) certified postpartum doula, and serves as the Membership Lead on the NAPS Board of Directors.
+She is a NAPS (Northwest Association for Postpartum Support) certified postpartum doula, and volunteers on the NAPS Board of Directors.

 When Mary is not doula-ing, she is probably walking along Alki with her family, cooking, reading, watching Netflix, or planning her next vacation.